 The new Black Bay Fifty-Eight Bronze model also comes with a free complimentary strap.
 Did you know that for several decades the French Navy had TUDOR watches were delivered without bracelets and then fitted them with their own straps, handmade or otherwise.
 One of them, found in the brand archives, is made of elastic recovered from a French rescue parachute.
 It is to this ultra-functional relic, recognisable by its central yellow thread, that the “brown-bronze” woven jacquard strap alludes.
 The fabric strap is one of the hallmarks of TUDOR, which, in 2010, became one of the first watchmaking brands to offer it with its products.

-The Manufacture Calibre MT5400, which powers the Black Bay Fifty-Eight Bronze, displays hour, minute and second functions.
+The Manufacture Calibre MT5400, which powers the TUDOR Black Bay Fifty-Eight Bronze, displays hour, minute and second functions.
 It has the typical finish of TUDOR Manufacture Calibres: Its rotor in tungsten monobloc is openwork and satin-brushed with sand-blasted details, and its bridges and mainplate have alternate sand-blasted, polished surfaces and laser decorations.
 Together with its nonmagnetic silicon hairspring, the Manufacture Calibre MT5400 is certified as a chronometer by the Swiss Official Chronometer Testing Institute (COSC), with its performance going beyond the standards set by this independent institute.

-Another notable feature is that 70 hours “weekend-proof” power reserve of the Calibre MT5400.
+Another notable feature is the 70 hours “weekend-proof” power reserve of the Calibre MT5400.
 Take it off on a Friday evening and put it back on again on Monday morning without having to reset it!
 With its high technical performance and uncompromising aesthetics, the Black Bay Fifty-Eight Bronze is available exclusively in around fifty TUDOR boutiques throughout the world.

-With a 39 mm dial, a case not thicker than 12mm and waterproof to 200 m (660 ft ), the new Black Bay Fifty-Eight Bronze seems like the perfect “daily beater”, as they are calling it nowadays.
+With a 39 mm dial, a case not thicker than 12mm and waterproof to 200 m (660 ft ), the new TUDOR Black Bay Fifty-Eight Bronze seems like the perfect “daily beater”, as they are calling it nowadays.

 Approximate Price: CHF 4,300